 Vade Mecum Shelf is a collection of utilities wrapped into one single app, built with Electron.

-It works on Mac OS X, Linux and Windows operating systems.
+This app works on Mac OS X, Linux and Windows operating systems.

 Its look and feel is partly inspired by the brilliant Electron API Demos app, but it makes use of a more dynamic modular approach: each utility is made of an independent, self-contained folder including all necessary files.